veekaybee/viberary/README.md

 # CONTRIBUTING

-Happy to take contributions, please follow instructions above for building and testing locally, make sure all unit tests pass and your branch passes locally before issuing a PR.
+Please follow instructions above for building and testing locally, make sure all unit tests pass and your branch passes locally before issuing a PR.

 ## Relevant Literature and Bibliography